TRecViT: A Recurrent Video Transformer: Experiments

-\textbf{Datasets:} We use large-scale real-world datasets for the supervised video classification task.
-Kinetics400~\citep{Carreira_2017_CVPR} contains 241,512 videos\footnote{Kinetics is a dynamic dataset (videos may be removed from YouTube).
-Our current version has 241,512 videos, compared to 267,000 videos reported in~\cite{vivit}, so a decrease of almost 10\%, noticeable in the final performance.} across train, validation, and test splits, 10s-long (25fps), spanning 400 classes.
+\textbf{Datasets:} We use mainly two large-scale real-world datasets for ablations and for SOTA comparison on the supervised video classification task.
+Kinetics400~\citep{Carreira_2017_CVPR} contains 241,512 videos\footnote{ Kinetics is a dynamic dataset (videos may be removed from YouTube).
+Our current version has 241,512 videos, compared to 267,000 videos reported in~\citep{vivit}, so a decrease of almost 10\%, noticeable in the final performance.} across train, validation, and test splits, 10s-long (25fps), spanning 400 classes.
 This dataset is known to require modelling appearance for successful action recognition.
 To challenge our model's capability of understanding motion, we also use SSv2 dataset~\citep{goyal2017something}, which contains 220,847 shorter videos (2-6s long), sampled at 12fps, representing 174 classes.
 This dataset includes actions that differ in finer motion-related details, requiring a deeper temporal understanding, e.g. \textit{pouring something into something} vs \textit{pretending to pour something into something}.

-\textbf{Baselines:} We use ViViT~\citep{vivit} as our main baseline.
-We consider the full self-attention version, which patchifies and flattens the entire video, prepends a video class token, then runs self-attention blocks.
-We also consider the factorised encoder version (ViViT FE), which runs a ViT image model over all the frames, and uses temporal self-attention blocks to integrate the information over time.
-Finally, we also consider a baseline that uses only LRU recurrent and MLP blocks, configured similar to VideoMamba~\cite{li2024videomambastatespacemodel}, i.e. it does not use self-attention blocks, denoted \textit{PureLRU}.
-Similar to ViViT, this model first patchifies and flattens the video, prepends a class token, then applies a sequence of recurrent blocks.
-All baselines use learnt spatio-temporal positional encoding, whereas the proposed \ssm\ uses only spatial positional encoding as the temporal dimension is implicitly modelled through its recurrence.